 As mentioned, the figure of the manufacturer is the one most involved at an operational and bureaucratic level in the evaluation process, verification and control of product conformity.
 He will take care of making draw up the EU Declaration of Conformity, preparing the technical file and keeping all the documentation for 10 years.
 It is the obligation of the manufacturer affix the CE mark, but also the development of Corrective to ensure that the product complies with European directives throughout its life.

-L’importer must verify that the product imported by him is equipped with CE Certificate of Conformity; has traceability documentation and must ensure that, the period of time when the product is under its responsibility, is not modified so that it can jeopardize its compliance, informing the manufacturer and the supervisory authorities if he accesses.
+Theimporter must verify that the product imported by him is equipped with CE Certificate of Conformity; has traceability documentation and must ensure that, the period of time when the product is under its responsibility, is not modified in such a way that it could jeopardise its compliance, informing the manufacturer and the supervisory authorities if he accesses.

 The distributor, analogously, has an obligation to ensure that the conformity of the products lasts over time and that there are no changes whatsoever, endeavouring to point out any inconsistencies.